MLogdberg/mlogdberg.github.io/_posts/2018-01-29-Logic App Template Custom Connector CI.md

           },
 ```

-The Custom Connector is a great addon to Logic Apps and by been able to easily manage and deploy them is crusial, I would like to bee able to reference my swagger from a url since that would be most suitable way of deploying, but that dosent seem to be supported according the Swagger specification.
+The Custom Connector is a great addon to Logic Apps and by been able to easily manage and deploy them is crusial, so even if this is great to be able to manage my Custom Connector via ARM I'm still missing the possibility to reference my swagger via a url since that would be most suitable way of deploying and kkeping the ARM template and swagger separated.